An Updated SynthPop Model for Microlensing Simulations I: Model Description & Evaluation: Luminosity, Color, and Star Count Evaluations

 \subsection{Nuclear Stellar Disk}

 To test our model's performance at very low $|b|$, including the nuclear stellar disk component, we examine luminosity functions for regions closer to the Galactic center.
-Figure \ref{fig:galnuc} shows our model in comparison to the GALACTICNUCLEUS near-IR survey (GNS) results \citep{Nogueras-Lara2019}.
+We begin these comparisons with Data Release 1 catalogs from the GALACTICNUCLEUS near-IR survey \citep[GNS; ][]{Nogueras-Lara2019}.
 This survey's fields are spaced across the inner Galactic bulge and nucleus between $|l|<0.6^\circ$ and $-0.2^\circ<b\lesssim0.6^\circ$.
-Because SynthPop v1 only generates circular fields on-sky, we generate synthetic catalogs at the center of each GNS sub-field, and trim the GNS stars used in our comparison to those within the circular region simulated, then re-combine these catalogs into the named fields as defined by the GNS.
-For computational feasibility, we limit these sample fields to $3\times10^{-4}$ square degrees for the Central region and $2\times10^{-3}$ square degrees for all other fields.
+Because there is no completeness correction in these observational catalogs, we generate SP-H25 star catalogs then apply our blending scheme with a blend radius of 0.1\arcsec and limit our comparisons to bright stars \citep[J$\leq$20, H$\leq$18, K$\leq$16; the roughly estimated 80\% completeness limits reported by][]{Nogueras-Lara2019}. \synthpop v1 only generates circular fields on-sky, so we generate synthetic catalogs at the center of each GNS sub-field, and trim the GNS stars used in our comparison to those within the circular region simulated, then re-combine these catalogs into the named fields as defined by the GNS.
+For computational feasibility, we limit these sample fields to $3\times10^{-4}$ square degrees for the Central region and $2\times10^{-3}$ square degrees for all other regions.
+Figure \ref{fig:galnuc} shows the observed LFs with Poisson uncertainties and CMDs in comparison with the simulation.

 This comparison shows the most severe model-data disagreement thus far.
-SP-H25 overpredicts star counts by $\sim$50\% in many locations and filters.
+SP-H25 overpredicts star counts by $\sim$50-100\% in many locations and filters.
 While the observed LFs have no accounting for completeness, it is difficult to quantify what effect this would have of the data.
-We adopted a blend radius of 0.1\arcsec for the SP-H25 LF, as \citep{Nogueras-Lara2019} reported a survey resolution of 0.2\arcsec, though the image quality likely varied across fields due to observing conditions. \citep{Nogueras-Lara2020} published an estimated Ks-band completeness curve for a typical GNS field, which is nearly 1.0 at Ks=13, falls to 0.8 at about Ks=16, where we cut off our comparison.
+We adopted a blend radius based on the reported survey resolution of 0.2\arcsec~\citep{Nogueras-Lara2019}, though the image quality likely varied across fields due to observing conditions.
 Further re-analysis of the GNS observations and their completeness are underway (F. Nogueras-Lara, private communication), and a re-examination with these updates will be an important next step in \synthpopp's continued improvement.
-The H-band magnitude of the RC bump is consistently well-matched throughout the fields, while agreement is a bit less consistent at Ks-band.
+The H-band magnitude of the RC bump is consistently well-matched throughout most of the fields, while agreement is a bit less consistent at Ks-band.
+In the highest-extinction fields, and particularly for J-band, the RC is difficult to analyze due to the completeness drop-off at the dim ends of each LF.
+While the SP-H25 model over-predicts overall star counts, the color-magnitude diagrams show that it captures the key features in stellar population separation and extinction.